 - 1. Uphold the principles of personal and moral integrity contained within the Bible and exemplified by Christ. - 2.
 Foster the creation of a caring Christian environment. - 3.
-Foster the character traits of trustworthiness, respect, responsibility, fairness, caring, and citizenship within others and themselves. - 4.
+Foster the character traits of trustworthiness, respect, responsibility, fairness, caring, and citizenship within others and myself. - 4.
 Respect and observe the personal privacy of others within the mission, vision, and core values of the University, except as otherwise provided the University's policies, regulations, or procedures and those provided by law. - 5.
-Respect the rights and property of others, including other students, the faculty, the administration, the University and its vendors. - 6.
-Recognize that student actions reflect upon the individuals involved and upon the entire university community.

-- 7. Know, adhere to, and abide by the regulations, policies and procedures in the current University Catalog, Student Handbook, and relevant program handbooks. - 8.
+Respect the rights and property of others, including other students, the faculty and the administration. - 6.
+Recognize that student actions reflect upon the individuals involved and upon the entire university community. - 7.
+Know, and adhere to and abide by the regulations, policies and procedures in the current University Catalog, Student Handbook, and relevant program handbooks. - 8.
 Know the modifications, enhancements, additions, or alterations to the regulations, policies and procedures to the current University Catalog, Student Handbook, and relevant program handbooks posted on the University website (www.faulkner.edu). - 9.
 Know the University calendar including critical events and deadlines. - 10.
-Read and review all mail-electronic and otherwise-from the University.
+To read and review all mail-electronic and otherwise-from the University.